Can You Brown Butter in the Microwave? Yes—Here’s How

 What You Need:

-1 stick of cold, unsalted butter.
+1 stick cold unsalted butter (salted butter works too).
 Higher-quality butter (with less water) browns more cleanly and pops less—but any butter will work.

 2-quart microwave-safe bowl (Pyrex batter bowl is my favorite)